|Courthouse and Bell Rock from Sedona Golf Resort. Image credit: ©Beverly K. Copen|

 What We Do

 Since incorporation in 1996, the Council has provided the Big Park Region, including the Village of Oak Creek, with a structured, representational organization to serve the community’s interests.
-Today, the Council includes between 26-30 Residential, Business and Educational organizations, who in turn, represent more than 8,500 citizens.
-The Council’s focus is not limited to its members.
-Unlike individual HOA’s and enterprises – the mission embraces the best interests of the entire community.
+Today, the Council includes between 26-30 Residential, Business and Educational organizations, who in turn, represent more than 6,100 citizens.
+The Council’s focus is not limited to our members.
+Unlike individual HOA’s and enterprises – our mission embraces the best interests of the entire community.

 The Council has been instrumental in significant, high impact initiatives that are part of the community’s sense of place: